zooniverse/planetary-response-network/README.md

 Create Zooniverse subjects via Planet Labs API using area of interest (AOI) queries.

 ## Getting Started

+There are few external dependencies the NPM modules expect to exist in the local environment.
+These are ImageMagick, Gdal, and Exiftool.
+The NPM packages are merely wrappers that run the local versions of these executables.
+Please ensure these are installed before proceeding.

-Clone and `npm install`.
+Once the above dependencies are installed, clone thsi repo and `npm install`.
 A number of environmental variables must be set:

 * `PLANET_API_KEY` to retrieve the mosaics.
 You'll need an API key from Planet Labs
 * to deploy to subjects to your Zooniverse project you'll need to [build a project](https://www.zooniverse.org/lab) and set the variables `ZOONIVERSE_USERNAME` and `ZOONIVERSE_PASSWORD` with your username and password, respectively